RepLiQA: A Question-Answering Dataset for Benchmarking LLMs on Unseen Reference Content: Benchmarking LLMs with on Reading Comprehension

 \subsection{Question-Answering}

 In Figure~\ref{fig:qa_results} we report the question answering results on \ourreleaseddataset{} and investigate how they differ from those on \triviaqa{}.
 We observe that all models perform significantly better on \triviaqa{} than on \ourdataset{}, hinting to the fact that models might rely on memory and not acquired reading skills to solve these tasks.
+Note that standard errors for recall are too small to be readable in the figures (0.25\% to 0.28\% for \ourdataset{} and 0.29\% to 0.50\% for \triviaqa{}).
 Recall gaps, shown in the bottom-left plot of Figure~\ref{fig:qa_results}, underline the extent to which model performance drops in the situation where knowledge obtained during training is not useful (\eg, \textsc{Command R+}'s recall is halved).
-For some models the gap is not as dramatic: \textsc{Claude Sonnet}, \textsc{Llama 3 8B} and \textsc{Arctic} behave similarly across the two datasets, although their performance are suboptimal.
+For some models the gap is not as dramatic: \textsc{Claude Sonnet}, \textsc{Llama 3 8B} and \textsc{Arctic} behave similarly across the two datasets, although their performance is suboptimal.
 The best-performing model on \ourdataset{} is \textsc{Mistral Large} whose recall gap is also amongst the smallest.
+We show further evidence of performance differences across the two datasets in Figure~\ref{fig:side_by_side_performances}.
+For all models we evaluated across the situations where reference documents are based on information available during training or not.
+Moreover, in Figure~\ref{fig:violin_plots}, we show the performance distributions across the two datasets.
+We observe a pronounced skewness towards high recall on \triviaqa{}.
+Extra results with a models specialized on Question-Answering are reported in Appendix~\ref{appendix:qa_fine_tuned_models}.

 For a subset of the evaluated models, we conducted further testing to assess the effect of memory obtained during pre-training in question-answering accuracy.
 In Figure~\ref{fig:no_context_performances}, we report recall for inference run without contexts.
 In other words, we prompted models with just a question and no reference document.
 Interestingly, on \triviaqa{} the performance of all considered models does not significantly drop without context, and even slightly improves for \textsc{GPT} likely due to confounding or distracting information in the reference document.
 For \ourreleaseddataset{}, evaluating models without providing context documents leads to poor performance as desirable from a dataset testing reading capabilities.
 This observation confirms our claim that most facts and entities in \ourdataset{} are novel, and were not part of the pre-training data of any of the evaluated models.